Buy Event Ticket

 A New Front in the ML-Driven Systems Regulatory War

-This case comes just as the EU prepares to enforce its landmark AI Act, requiring transparency around training data, model risk assessments, and lawful data use.
+This case comes just as the EU prepares to enforce its landmark AI Act (a common regulatory and legal framework for-AI within the European Union), requiring transparency around the used data, model risk assessments, and lawful data use.
 Combined with GDPR, Europe now holds the world’s strictest AI compliance regime.

 The investigation also deepens ongoing tension between Brussels and Washington.